IVR Customer Service Intent Recognition

 1. Data Preparation

-The introduction of LLM and RAG has greatly simplified the labeled data preparation process.
-Now, you only need to organize data into an Excel spreadsheet, simply list intent classifications, and upload this Bank Customer Service List to the MaiAgent AI assistant's knowledge base to support the intelligent semantic recognition system's operation.
+The introduction of LLM and RAG has greatly simplified the process of preparing labeled data.
+Now, you only need to organize data into an Excel spreadsheet, simply list intent classifications, and upload this Bank Customer Service List to the MaiAgent AI assistant's knowledge base to support the operation of an intelligent semantic recognition system.

 2. Define Role Instructions